 April 1, 2010

 During the month of March, Congress passed health care overhaul legislation.
 One of the provisions included in the bill creates "Community Transformation" grants.
 Funds will be awarded competitively to State and local government agencies or community-based organizations to implement policy, environmental, programmatic and infrastructure changes needed to promote healthy living and reduce health disparities.
 Several eligible activities focus on enhancing physical activity, including "creating the infrastructure to support active living."
 This could prove to be a potential future funding opportunity for Safe Routes to School programming, although it could be many months (if not a year) before grant applications are available.
-The Safe Routes to School National Partnership will monitor the creation of this new program.
+The Safe Routes Partnership will monitor the creation of this new program.

 Partnership Submits Comments Linking SRTS to Federal Childhood Obesity Efforts